Using a Local File

 - Press ↩ or click the Download button to start the download.
 (If the Drag triggers download option is on in the Preferences, the download will start automatically after the drag.)

 You can also start a download from a local HTML or CSS file that was downloaded earlier.
 This allows you to download part of a site with one group of settings and then download additional files with a different group of settings.
 For this to work, the local file must be in its original location.
-If the settings allow it, SiteSucker will modify existing HTML and CSS files that were downloaded earlier.
+In this case, SiteSucker will apply its settings to the URLs in the local file and may modify it along with other existing HTML and CSS files that were downloaded earlier.

 In addition, you can automatically download a list of URLs by dragging a plain text file containing multiple URL strings (each separated with a return) onto the SiteSucker icon in the Dock.